Where To Buy London Eye Tickets

 Getting a city pass is the best way to buy London Eye tickets if you want to get all your attraction tickets at once and are looking for a chance to save some money.
 Once you get the pass, you will have to book each attraction separately.

-For ease, let me point out that these are the passes that include tickets to the London Eye.
+For ease, let me point out the passes that include tickets to the London Eye.

 London explorer pass – You can pick up to 7 attractions and end up saving up to 35%.
 The list of included attractions is wider than the other options mentioned below.